Winweb Logo

 This page uses the map service Google Maps.
 The provider is Google Ireland Limited (“Google”), Gordon House, Barrow Street, Dublin 4, Ireland.

 To use the functions of Google Maps, it is necessary to store your IP address.
-This information is generally transmitted to a Google server in the USA and stored there.
-The provider of this site has no influence on this data transmission.
+This information is usually transferred to a Google server in the USA and stored there.
+The provider of this website has no influence on this data transfer.
 If Google Maps is activated, Google may use Google Fonts for the purpose of the uniform display of fonts.
-When Google Maps is accessed, your browser loads the required web fonts into its browser cache in order to display texts and fonts correctly.
+When Google Maps is called up, your browser loads the required Web Fonts into its browser cache in order to display texts and fonts correctly.

-The use of Google Maps is in the interest of an appealing presentation of our online offerings and in the interest of making the locations we indicate on the website easy to find.
+The use of Google Maps is in the interest of an appealing presentation of our online offers and of making the places specified by us on the website easy to find.
 This constitutes a legitimate interest within the meaning of Art.
 6 para.
 1 lit. f GDPR.
-If corresponding consent has been requested, the processing is carried out exclusively on the basis of Art.
+Insofar as corresponding consent has been requested, processing is carried out exclusively on the basis of Art.
 6 para.
 1 lit. a GDPR and Section 25 para.
-1 TDDDG, insofar as the consent includes the storage of cookies or access to information on the user's end device (e.g. device fingerprinting) within the meaning of the TDDDG.
-Consent may be revoked at any time.
+1 TDDDG, insofar as the consent includes the storage of cookies or access to information on the user's device (e.g. device fingerprinting) within the meaning of the TDDDG.
+Consent can be revoked at any time.

 The data transfer to the USA is based on the standard contractual clauses of the European Commission.
 Details can be found here: https://privacy.google.com/businesses/gdprcontrollerterms/ and https://privacy.google.com/businesses/gdprcontrollerterms/sccs/.

-More information on handling user data can be found in Google's privacy policy:https://policies.google.com/privacy?hl=de.
+More information on the handling of user data can be found in Google's privacy policy: https://policies.google.com/privacy?hl=de.

 7. Own services